corda/corda-docs-portal/usage-docs/hugo-menus.md

 ### Basics

 * A page can appear in one or more menus.
-* Menus can be nested.
+* Menu entry items can be nested.
-* Menu nesting is achieved by declaring its `parent`. (n.b.   don't be surprised if you find this confusing).
+* Menu entry nesting is achieved by declaring its `parent`. (n.b. see the very end for a simple example).
-* As we have different menus and submenus for each software version we need to declare each menu (and submenu) with a unique identifier.
+* As we have different menus and 'menu-entries' for each software version we need to declare each menu (and menu entry) with a unique identifier.
     * We do this by using a consistent menu identifier prefix convention, e.g. `corda-os-4-4`, `cenm-1-1` and so on.
 * By declaring a `weight` we determine the order that menus appear on the page.

+Sub-menus are merely lists of menu entries that are attached to other menu-entries (by declaring a `parent` relationship).

+If `identifier` is not declared hugo attempts to create an implicit unique id for you page.
+You only need to declare an `identifier` when you want to build nested menus.

 ### Where Are The Menu Definitions?